ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

 if artifact.value not in blocked_users:
   blocked_users.append(artifact.value)

-# Build xml which the funciton will send to Panorama
+# Build xml which the function will send to Panorama
 panorama_xml = u'''
 <entry name="{}">
     <user>'''.format(str(group_name))